lisa-lumos/politics-economics-books/01-why-nations-fail.md

 There have been challenges to Slim's Telmex monopoly, but they have not been successful.
 They can use "appeal for protection" to argue that a particular low doesn't apply to them.
 Rather than protecting people's rights, it provides a loophole in equality before the law.

 ## Toward a theory of world inequality
+Rich countries typically have governments that do not arbitrarily arrest or harass residents.
+On the contrary, the governments provide services (education, healthcare, roads, law, order, etc).
+The citizens vote in elections, and have some voice in teh political direction their countries take.

 # 2. Theories that don't work